stufaith/SQL-Examples/README.md

 # SQL-Examples
-A sampling of data pipelines I've built for KPI dashboarding in Mode, LookerStudio, GoogleSheets, Excel, etc.
+A sampling of data pipelines I've built for KPI dashboards.
+Viz in Mode, LookerStudio, GoogleSheets, Excel, etc.